brown-band/website/pages/scripts/2019-2020/fall/cornell.md

 Watch now as the Band signs this new player for sicks point nein meow-llion and plays The Commentators That We Get.

-:sd[Band forms X and plays The Impression That I Get.]
+:sd[Band forms a cat and plays The Impression That I Get.]

 That commentary on a grey cat playing football was about as much as we understand of pig (or maybe cat?) skin gridiron.
 Oh wait, we just found a video explaining how it works from Disney in 1944.
 Apparently the goal is "to advance the ball over the pole line of the opposing team by hook or crook.
-There are 11 men on either end, two ends, and”.
+There are 15 men on either end, two ends, and”.
 AAHH AAH AAHH AHH AHH AHH

 Watch now as the band squares up for kickoff and gets TOTALLY In The Endzone.

-:sd[Band forms X and plays In The Fray]
+:sd[Band forms a B and plays In The Fray]

 Catch us at halftime when we lick Petri dishes and kiss each other and then swap Petri dishes and lick those too.